-• Use a parameter file that contains the parameters and values needed for the application (see Figure 16 on page 108).
+- Use a parameter file that contains the parameters and values that are needed for the application (see Figure 16 on page 108).
 To use a parameter file, enter the acif command, the PARMDD parameter, and the parameter file name.
-For example, to use a parameter file named PARMFILE, specify the following on the command line:

-acif parmdd=PARMFILE

-Enter the acif command, parameters and values on the command line or in a shell script.
-For the telephone bill example, you would enter: acif cc=yes cctype=z chars=42B2 cpgid=850...
+For example, to use a parameter file that is named PARMFILE, specify this command on the command line: acif parmdd=PARMFILE - Enter the acif command, parameters, and values on the command line or in a shell script.
+For the telephone bill example, enter: acif cc=yes cctype=z chars=42B2 cpgid=850...

 (continue entering all of the remaining parameters and values).
-See "Examples of Using ACIF Processing Parameters" on page 97 for examples of running ACIF from the command line.
+See "Examples of using ACIF processing parameters" on page 97 for examples of running ACIF from the command line.
 For information about creating and running shell scripts, see InfoPrint Manager: Reference.